C0D3D3V/Moodle-DL/README.md

 Moodle does not provide an interface to download information from all submissions of a course at once.
 Therefore it can be slow to monitor changes of submissions.
 For this reason the option to download submissions and feedback files is optional.

-For me it takes about 10 seconds for 30 assignments to download all information of the submissions.

-__Warning!__ If this option is deactivated after activation, the submission entries of the database are set to `Deleted`.
-This means that the downloader forgets the files and if this option is activated again, all files will be downloaded again.

 To download submissions and feedback files you have to set the variable `download_submissions` to `true` in the configuration, as in the following example:
 ```
 {